open-telemetry/opentelemetry-specification/specification/metrics/api.md

 This API MUST accept the following parameters:

-* `name` (required): This name must identify the [instrumentation library](../overview.md#instrumentation-libraries) (e.g.
+* `name` (required): This name must identify the [instrumentation scope](../glossary.md#instrumentation-scope) (e.g.
-  `io.opentelemetry.contrib.mongodb`).
+  `io.opentelemetry.contrib.mongodb`), such as the instrumentation library, package, module or class name.
 If an application or library has built-in OpenTelemetry instrumentation, both [Instrumented library](../glossary.md#instrumented-library) and [Instrumentation library](../glossary.md#instrumentation-library) may refer to the same